daviddao/awful-ai/README.md

 [Fair Machine Learning & Algorithm Bias](https://thegradient.pub/ai-bias/) - A subfield in AI that investigates different fairness criteria and algorithm bias.
 A recent [best paper (in ICLR18)](https://bair.berkeley.edu/blog/2018/05/17/delayed-impact/), e.g. shows that implementing specific criteria can have a delayed impact on fairness.

+[Adversarial Machine Learning](https://blog.openai.com/adversarial-example-research/) - Adversarial examples are inputs, which cause the model to make a mistake.
+Research in adversarial defenses includes but is not limited to adversarial training, distillation and Defense-GAN.

 ## Contestational tech projects

 > These open source projects try to spur discourse, offer protection or awareness to awful AI